noah-nuebling/mac-mouse-fix/Readme.md

 If you're on macOS **10.12 Sierra**, or **10.11 El Capitan**, you can use Mac Mouse Fix [2.2.0](https://github.com/noah-nuebling/mac-mouse-fix/releases/tag/2.2.0) or below.

-## Supported languages

-Mac Mouse Fix is available in English, German and the languages listed in the [Acknowledgements](Acknowledgements.md).

 ## Pricing

-See the [Website](https://noah-nuebling.github.io/mac-mouse-fix-website#price) for an overview of the pricing for Mac Mouse Fix 3.\
+See the [website](https://noah-nuebling.github.io/mac-mouse-fix-website#price) for an overview of the pricing for Mac Mouse Fix 3.\
-Mac Mouse Fix 2 and below will remain free forever.
+Mac Mouse Fix 2 and below will remain free forever!

 ## Questions